learn-academy-2020-echo/wildlife-tracker-filippo20u/README.md

-#7) Story: As the consumer of the API I can destroy an animal sighting in the database.
+# 7) Story: As the consumer of the API I can destroy an animal sighting in the database.

 delete method working added, ID2 not present

-#8) Story: As the consumer of the API, when I view a specific animal, I can also see a list sightings of that animal.
+# 8) Story: As the consumer of the API, when I view a specific animal, I can also see a list sightings of that animal.

   def show
-    animal = Animal.find(params[:id])
+      animal = Animal.find_by(id: params[:id]).sightings
-    render json: animal.sightings
+      render json: animal
     end

 # Amanda